how to afford twins/raising twins on a tight budget

 Preparing for Newborn Twins: Getting Items For Cheap, Discounted, or Free!

-Many local churches have programs for new parents and provide some essential items.
+Many local churches have programs for new parents and provide some essential items such as diapers, wipes, baby clothes, etc.

 WIC and SNAP